GGpaogah/stream-status-discord/README.md

 # stream-status-discord

-A python code that allows you to get the streaming status
+A simple python code that allows you to get the streaming status

 ----